ddeutils/ddedocs/docs/services/azure/batch/az-ba-auto-scalable.md

 # Azure Batch: _Auto Scalable_

-**Autoscale** is not (currently) intended as a sub 1m response to changes but rather to adjust the size of your pool gradually as you run a workload.
+**Autoscale** is not (currently) intended as a sub 1M response to changes but rather to adjust the size of your pool gradually as you run a workload.

 !!! quote

-    The Batch service uses your formula to determine the target number of compute nodes in the pool for the next interval of processing.
+    The Batch uses your formula to determine the target number of compute nodes in the pool for the next interval of processing.

 Since we only evaluate the formula every ~15m it is not like your pool is going